-Performance outcomes Acceptable outcomes - Torrormanoc oatoomes AO24.2 Development is sited and designed so that permanent buildings, structures , infrastructure, services or utilities are not located in a future light rail corridor.
+Performance outcomes Acceptable outcomes - Torrormanoc outcomes AO24.2 Development is sited and designed so that permanent buildings, structures , infrastructure, services or utilities are not located in a future light rail corridor.
 OR all of the following acceptable outcomes apply: AO24.3 Structures and infrastructure located in a future light rail corridor are able to be readily relocated or removed without materially affecting the viability or functionality of the development.
 AND AO24.4 Development does not involve filling and excavation of, or material changes to, a future light rail corridor.
-AND AO24.5 Land is able to be reinstated to the pre- development condition at the completion of the use.
-PO25 Filling, excavation, building foundations and No acceptable outcome is prescribed. retaining structures do not undermine, cause No acceptable outcome is prescribed. subsidence of, or groundwater seepage into, a future light rail corridor. ruture light rail corridor.
-Note: To demonstrate compliance with this performance outcome, it is recommended that an RPEQ certified geotechnical assessment is provided, prepared in accordance with Volume 3 of the Road Planning and Design Manual, 2 nd edition, Department of Transport and Main Roads, 2016.
-Transport and Main Roads, 2016.
-Section 2.2 of the Interim Guide to Development in a Transport Environment: Light rail, Department of Transport and Main Roads 2017, provides guidance on how to comply with this performance outcome.
+AND AO24.5 Land is able to be reinstated to the predevelopment condition at the completion of the use.
+PO25 Filling, excavation, building foundations and No acceptable outcome is prescribed. retaining structures do not undermine, cause subsidence of, or groundwater seepage into, a future light rail corridor.
+Note: To demonstrate compliance with this performance outcome, it is recommended that an RPEQ certified geotechnical assessment is provided, prepared in accordance with Volume 3 of the Road Planning And Design Manual, 2 nd edition, Department of Transport and Main Roads, 2016.
+Section 2.2 of the Interim Guide to Development in a Transport Environment: Light rail, Department of Transport and Main 2017 provides guidance on how to comply with this performance outcome.
 PO26 Fill material from a development site does not AO26.1 Fill material is free of contaminants result in contamination of land for a future light rail including acid sulfate content. corridor.
 Note: Soil and rocks should be tested in accordance with AS1289 - Methods of testing soils for engineering purposes and AS4133 2005 - Methods of testing rocks for engineering purposes.
-AND AND AO26.2 Compaction of fill is carried out in accordance with the requirements of AS 1289.0 2000 - Methods of testing soils for engineering purposes.
-PO27 Development does not result in an actionable No acceptable outcome is prescribed. nuisance, or worsening of stormwater, flooding or The acceptable editorne to prescribed. drainage impacts in a future light rail corridor . aramago impaoto in a fatare ligiti fall corridor.
+AND AO26.2 Compaction of fill is carried out in accordance with the requirements of AS 1289.0 2000 - Methods of testing soils for engineering purposes.
+PO27 Development does not result in an actionable No acceptable outcome is prescribed. nuisance, or worsening of stormwater, flooding or The state of the s drainage impacts in a future light rail corridor . and a mile and a manage of a m